kubedb/docs/docs/guides/mysql/update-version/minorversion/standalone/index.md

 **Wait for the database to be ready:**

 `KubeDB` operator watches for `MySQL` objects using Kubernetes API.
-When a `MySQL` object is created, `KubeDB` operator will create a new StatefulSet, Services, and Secrets, etc. A secret called `my-standalone-auth` (format: <em>{mysql-object-name}-auth</em>) will be created storing the password for mysql superuser.
+When a `MySQL` object is created, `KubeDB` operator will create a new PetSet, Services, and Secrets, etc. A secret called `my-standalone-auth` (format: <em>{mysql-object-name}-auth</em>) will be created storing the password for mysql superuser.
-Now, watch `MySQL` is going to  `Running` state and also watch `StatefulSet` and its pod is created and going to `Running` state,
+Now, watch `MySQL` is going to  `Running` state and also watch `PetSet` and its pod is created and going to `Running` state,

 ```bash
 $ watch -n 3 kubectl get my -n demo my-standalone